MicrosoftDocs/mesh-docs/mesh/develop/getting-started/prerequisites.md

 [Get help installing Unity Template](https://docs.unity3d.com/hub/manual/InstallEditors.html)

 Your installation should include modules for Android and Windows.

+> [!IMPORTANT]
-Make sure to include the module [`Windows Build Support (IL2CPP)`](https://docs.unity3d.com/2023.2/Documentation/Manual/IL2CPP.html); this is required.
-When you create a new project, we recommend using the URP 3D Core template.
+> Make sure to include the module [`Windows Build Support (IL2CPP)`](https://docs.unity3d.com/2023.2/Documentation/Manual/IL2CPP.html); this is required.
+If you don't have the module installed, you might see this message: `error CS7036: There is no argument given that corresponds to the required formal parameter 'safety' of 'NativeArray<T>.ReadOnly.ReadOnly(void*, int, ref AtomicSafetyHandle)'`

+## Project template

+When you create a new project, we recommend that you use the URP 3D Core template.

 ## Intermediate to advanced Unity skills